 - Organize and prioritize the top 20 ideas into a spreadsheet and share them with my colleagues.

-Note: that some solutions will allow you to categorize Paid vs. Organic engagement.
+Note: some solutions will allow you to categorize Paid vs Organic engagement.
 For example, you can include only content that wasn’t boosted or promoted.

-In the spreadsheet that you’re going to create, we recommend adding an action column.
+In the spreadsheet you’re going to create, we recommend adding an action column.
 This column will let your marketing team know what to focus on based on the analysis and go from there.
-All items can further priorities to understand the feasibility of repeating competitors’ successes.
+All items can be further prioritized to understand the feasibility of repeating competitors’ successes.

 Top paid and free social media audit tools